kakitone/MetaFinisherSC/README.md

 In order to do that, here are the steps.

-1. Run merger.py which merge contigs with information from reads.
+1. Run MFixer which merge contigs with information from reads.
 It also fixes misassembly

 	python -m srcRefactor.misassemblyFixerLib.mFixer -par 20 -t LR destinedFolder mummerPath